Global Advisory Board

 Jeremy White has over 40 years’ experience in technology and venture capital in Europe and the USA and is the chairman of Integrity Capital plc.
 He has been involved in over 50 acquisitions and raised more than £100m in development capital for his companies.
 In 1995 he founded Nettec plc, one of the first e-commerce companies in the UK and took the company public on the London Stock Exchange with a market cap of

 £250m in 2000.

 White served on the boards of a number of quoted and private companies and numerous government committees, was Deputy Chairman of the Prince’s Business Trust and is currently a member of the board of Pepperdine University in California.
-He holds an MBA from Cass Business School, an MA from Pepperdine University and a UK Investment Management Certificate.
+He holds an MBA from Bayes Business School, an MA from Pepperdine University and a UK Investment Management Certificate.

 Ex officio members